needle-mirror/com.unity.render-pipelines.high-definition/Documentation~/Custom-Pass-Scripting.md

 3. Searches neighboring pixels to check if this is the case.
 4. If Unity finds a pixel above the threshold, it applies the outline effect.

-<a name="Creating-Cusom-Pass-script"></a>

 ### Creating a CustomPass script

-This section provides an example of a Custom Pass C# script that applies an outline effect to every GameObject in a Layer.

-The following pass renders all the GameObjects in the `Outline Layer` into a custom buffer named `outlineBuffer` in the code.
-It then performs an edge detection algorithm over the screen that checks for all the GameObjects rendered in the `outlineBuffer`.
-This edge detection algorithm creates an outline around objects rendered in the `outlineBuffer`.
-Finally, `CoreUtils.DrawFullScreen` applies the full screen effect.

-This example only supports a single outline color for all the objects in a Layer.

-To use this example Custom Pass script:
+To create a CustomPass script:

-1. Create a new C# script (menu: **Assets > Create > C# Script)**.
+1. Create a new C# script using **Assets > Create > C# Script**.
 2. Name your script.
-In this example, the new script is called “Outline”.
+In this example, the new script is called “Outline”
 3. Enter the following code:

 ```C#